arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_collection_compact.md

 @startDocuBlock put_api_collection_collection_compact
 @brief compact collection

-@RESTHEADER{PUT /_api/collection/{collection-name}/compact, Compact the data of a collection, RestCompactCollectionHandler}
+@RESTHEADER{PUT /_api/collection/{collection-name}/compact, Compact the data of a collection, compactCollection}

 @RESTDESCRIPTION
 Compacts the data of a collection in order to reclaim disk space.